johngreibelarsen/machine-learning/projects/garment_segmentation/README.md

 ### Training the Model
-To train the model it is recommended to grab the Jupyter notebook 'final_unet_no_mask_1024_meanstd_resize_optimized.ipynb' and update paths to input files and output files such as weight and normalization files appropriately.
+To train the model it is recommended to grab the Jupyter notebook 'final_unet_no_mask_1024_meanstd_resize_optimized.ipynb' and update paths to input files, to output files such as weight and normalization files.
 Obviously this also applies to any experimentation.

 ### Getting the predictions